-It’s 1:07 pm and I’m busily typing away on an article in our 6th story apartment.
-The window is open and I can hear the eclectic sounds of Mexico City below – horns blaring, the whistle of a camote cart, the relentless audio recording on repeat from the truck that picks up unwanted appliances.
-I feel the gentle rumble of the metro as it passes below and I don’t think twice about the slight sway of the building.
+It’s 1:07 pm, and I’m busily typing away on an article in my 6th-story apartment.
+The window is open, and I can hear the eclectic sounds of Mexico City below – horns blaring, the whistle of a camote cart, the relentless audio recording on repeat from the truck that picks up unwanted appliances.
+I feel the gentle rumble of the metro as it passes below, and I don’t think twice about the slight sway of the building.
 I take a sip of coffee.

 Photo Credit: Dominique Cordero

 The rumbling stops and for the first time ever, the city is eerily quiet.
 Everyone begins to take out their cell phones and the calling frenzy begins.
 Cell phone towers are overwhelmed by 25 million calls going out at the same time.

 My mind is racing as I think about my friends around the city.
 Were they ok?
 Did they make it out in time?
 Was there damage to their buildings?
 The panic begins to set in.

 In an instant, the crowd around me begin to scream, Se va a caer!
 Se va a caer!
 It’s going to fall!
 It’s going to fall!”
 I’m running now, following the mob away from the buildings, trying to get a call to go out on my cell phone.
 The crowd stops running and the “for sale” building stands tall and strong with a large crack down it’s façade.
 I begin to sob uncontrollably.
 An elderly woman gently pats my shoulder.

 I sat on the sidewalk trying to get a phone call out to loved ones waiting to hear when, or if, I could get back into my apartment building.
 I had no idea of the extent of the damage to the city.
 All I could do was wait.